osm-search/Nominatim/docs/develop/overview.md

 The __data import__ stage reads the raw OSM data and extracts all information that is useful for geocoding.
 This part is done by osm2pgsql, the same tool that can also be used to import a rendering database.
-It uses the special gazetteer output plugin in `osm2pgsql/src/output-gazetter.[ch]pp`.
+It uses the special flex output style defined in the directory `/lib-lua`.
 The result of the import can be found in the database table `place`.

 The __address computation__ or __indexing__ stage takes the data from `place`